Exergist/BigKNOB/README.md

  2. Insert the desired _config.h_, _rules.mk_, and _keymap.c_ files where appropriate prior to building and uploading the firmware.

 ## Notes
- * My BigKNOB was custom-ordered through [Etsy](https://www.etsy.com/shop/LeafCutterLabs?ref=simple-shop-header-name&listing_id=955302431).
+ * My [BigKNOB](https://www.etsy.com/listing/811162898/bigknob-customizable-programmable-usb-c) was custom-ordered through [LeafCutterLabs on Etsy](https://www.etsy.com/shop/LeafCutterLabs) on 5/9/2021.
  * The keymap was optimized for use with the BigKNOB dented encoder.
  * Additional QMK resources are compiled in the [QMK Syllabus](https://docs.qmk.fm/#/syllabus).
  * A [VoiceAttack plugin](https://github.com/Exergist/VAHidInterface) for communicating with BigKNOB is also available.

 ## Acknowledgements

-* BigKNOB hardware design and original QMK source files are by Craig Gardner from [LeafCutterLabs](https://github.com/LeafCutterLabs).
+* BigKNOB hardware design and original QMK source files are by [Craig Gardner from LeafCutterLabs](https://github.com/LeafCutterLabs).
-* [QMK](https://qmk.fm/) is developed and maintained by Jack Humbert of OLKB with contributions from the community (and Hasu).
+* [QMK](https://qmk.fm/about) is developed and maintained by Jack Humbert of OLKB with contributions from the community (and Hasu).
 * [HidLibrary](https://github.com/mikeobrien/HidLibrary) is developed and maintained by Mike O'Brien and Austin Mullins (and other contributors).
 * [ini-parser](https://github.com/rickyah/ini-parser) was developed by Ricardo Amores Hernandez (and other contributors).
 * Keymap header ASCII art by [patorjk](https://patorjk.com/software/taag/).